KanzNguyen/CS410-Adversarial-examples-detection-with-GA-ensemble/README.md

   design and implementation.
 - The **genetic-algorithm subset selection** — both the idea of framing detector selection as a GA search and its implementation.
-- The **transfer-attack evaluation** follows the protocol described in the ENAD paper; since the authors released no code for it, this implementation was reconstructed from the paper's description.
-The reconstruction is validated against the paper's Table 2 (the ENAD baseline reproduces those numbers closely).
 ---

 ## Notes and limitations

-- **Reproducibility over matching prior runs.** All results come from a fully seeded pipeline; they are not expected to match earlier unseeded runs to the decimal.
-A reproducible, self-consistent set of numbers was preferred.
 - **Single-image demo — LID is approximate.** LID needs a reference set of neighbours.
 In training that reference is the in-batch clean data; a single uploaded image has no batch, so the demo uses a fixed sample of the training set instead.
 Mahalanobis, OCSVM, and the supervised detectors are